clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 ### Study linkage disequilibrium

-#### On the server: calculate Ld with Plink
+#### On the server: calculate LD with Plink
 To calculate LD we will use plink, but not in pruning mode.
-We want all pairwise LD on each chromosome. for Ld, we will remove SNPs at low frequency as they will be uninformative and increase the size of the matrix (>5% of frequency - we could have filter up to 5% or 10% with whole genome data).
+We want all pairwise LD on each chromosome.
+We will remove SNPs at low frequency as they are not very informative and increase the size of the matrix (>5% of frequency - we could have filter up to 5% or 10% with whole genome data).
-We will focus on chromosome 4 but feel free to try other chromosome.
+We will focus on chromosome 4 but feel free to try other chromosomes.

 Plink requires three inputs (.bed, .bim, .fam).
-The argument --r2 calculate the Ld as R2 (you could also have chosen D), inter-chr makes a long matrix (square would have amke a suare one) we need to put --allow-extra-chromosome since we are not on humans! and --ld-window-r2 0 asks all output to be printed.
+The argument --r2 calculate the LD as R2 (you could also have chosen D), inter-chr makes a long matrix (square would make a square one).
+We need to add --allow-extra-chromosome since we are not working with human data and --ld-window-r2 0 to require all output to be printed.
 To reduce the file you can choose here a minimum threshold for R2

 ```
 #unzip vcf